mtvbrianking/multi-auth/readme.md

 - Expected result
 - Actual result

-This will help me to fix the bug as quickly as possible, and if you'd like to fix it yourself feel free to [fork the package on GitHub](https://github.com/mtvbrianking/multi-auth) and submit a pull request!
+This will help us to fix the bug as quickly as possible, and if you wish to fix it yourself feel free to [fork the package on GitHub](https://github.com/mtvbrianking/multi-auth) and submit a pull request!